Somatics – The umbrella term

 Why this matters

 We’ve been taught to move away from the body, to override signals and look outward for answers instead of listening inward.
 Over time, this disconnects us from our own internal feedback system, and we only notice it when things become loud, painful, or overwhelming.
 Modern healthcare often focuses on managing symptoms rather than helping us understand the signals underneath, which can deepen that disconnection.
 What isn’t felt or processed doesn’t disappear, it accumulates and compensates.
+Our body is in constant compensation mode, that we continue to push it past it’s limits by adding other environmental elements and substances into it in-order to meet what we think our demands are.

 Modern diagnoses are great.
 Acute and emergency healthcare is revolutionary.
 But treatment plans are often very pharmaceutical-based, one size fits all, and focused on therapies that offer temporary relief, often only accessed by those with insurance.
-We are shown that our issues can only be solved by someone else, and only if we have the money to do so, keeping us handcuffed to a type of oppressive control.
+We are shown that our issues can only be solved by someone else, and only if we have the money to do so, keeping us handcuffed to a type of oppressive control

 This is a forgetting of something simple and innate.
 This kind of awareness was never meant to be complex or hidden, and should be built into how we live, learn, and relate to our bodies from a young age.
-Knowing our animal bodies, and our ability to process emotions, experiences, and circumstances, prevents accumulation and harm, both within ourselves and across generations.
+Knowing our animal bodies, and our ability to process emotions, experiences, and circumstances prevents accumulation and harm, both within ourselves and across generations.
 Healing and wellness are meant to be done in community, in compassionate spaces, meant to be shared out loud, with roles designed in exchange and support, not suffering alone or muted behind private doors.
 This is ancient process and wisdom, looked at in a modern way, a return to harmony with the earth.

 Where This Leads